-The Royal Pavilion, also known as the Brighton Pavilion, is an exotic palace in the centre of Brighton.
+The Royal Pavilion, also known as the Brighton Pavilion, is an exotic palace in the center of Brighton.
 It was built as a seaside pleasure palace for King George IV in 1811 when he was still Prince Regent.
-It is a unique mix of Regency grandeur with stylistic elements from India and China
+It is a unique mix of Regency grandeur with stylistic elements from India and China.

 23. Glen Nevis, Scottish Highlands